 Port of Rotterdam, The Netherlands

-Porthos needed to identify the corrosion risks of industrial CCUS associated with multiple impurities, this step is crucial to complete the first project in Europe to transport CO₂ from industry and store this in empty gas fields beneath the North Sea.
+Porthos needed to identify the corrosion risks of Carbon Capture, Utilisation and Storage (CCUS) associated with multiple impurities, this step is crucial to complete the first project in Europe to transport CO₂ from industry for final capture in an empty gas field beneath the North Sea.

-OGC Energy, in collaboration with PACE Flow Assurance Ltd., completed a full corrosion risk assessment to identify the effect of more than 25 impurities on all possible damage mechanisms for CO₂ transport.
+OGC Energy, in collaboration with Pace CCS., completed a full corrosion risk assessment to identify the effect of more than 25 impurities on all possible damage mechanisms for CO₂ transport.
 This assessment was the first of its kind, considering the CO₂ feed from different industrial sources in the Rotterdam area.
 OGC Energy's scope of work included:

 1. Develop a methodology to evalute the risk of corrosion caused by the different impurities.

 2. Identify the main risks of corrosion and stress cracking.

 The work completed by OGC Energy, has allowed the Porthos Project to Progress to the next stages and in the future capture more than 2.5 Million Tonnes of CO₂ per year.

 OGC Energy is a Market Leader in materials and corrosion support for carbon capture, talk to our team today!